alicolville/Weight-Tracker/docs/shortcodes/wt-progress-bar.md

 > The following shortcode is only available in the [Pro]({{ site.baseurl }}/upgrade.html) version of the plugin.

-This shortcode can be used to display a progress bar indicating the current user’s progress towards their target weight.
+This shortcode can be used to display a progress bar indicating the current user's progress towards their target weight.
 Below is an example of the rendered shortcode:

 [![Progress Bar]({{ site.baseurl }}/assets/images/progress-bar-small.png)]({{ site.baseurl }}/assets/images/progress-bar.png)